Scarlet Diva

-Scarlet Diva is a 2000 Italian film by actress and first-time director and screenwriter Asia Argento.
+Scarlet Diva is a 2000 Italian drama film by actress and first-time director and screenwriter Asia Argento.

 Plot summary

 Scarlet Diva is a semi-autobiographical film about the Italian actress and director Asia Argento's life as an actress.
 A self-destructive streak in Anna Battista (Argento) pulls her into drugs, sex and other excesses.
 To combat this descent, she attempts to fulfill her creative side by becoming a film director.
 Battista's attempts to realize her talent are thwarted by her desires and the uncaring responses of those around her.
 As part of her plans to become a director and bring her story to the screen, Battista travels to Los Angeles but only meets a shady film producer (Joe Coleman).
 She falls in love with an uncaring Australian rock and roll star (Jean Sheperd), then finds out she is pregnant by him.
 But her life is still in disarray as she uses drugs to help herself feel better.